ungoldman/dotfiles/README.md

     [ -f \${DOTFILES}/.bash_profile ] && source \${DOTFILES}/.bash_profile
     ```

 3. Start a new terminal session.
-If everything went well, bash environment is ready to go.
+If everything went well, your bash environment is ready to go.

-### Notes

-#### Private environment variables

-The `.bash_profile` file at the root of this repo will attempt to source a `bash/.private` file (ignored by this repository's `.gitignore`) that's meant to include anything you don't want to check into version control.

-#### More scripts

-You can run scripts in the `install` directory after this point, but be advised they should only be run once and may have adverse consequences if you don't read through them first.

-## Extras

 ### [homebrew](http://brew.sh)